-- a) Knuckles lined up when holding the bat (a.k.a. knocking knuckles) - b) Player should be turning their hips and their back foot towards the pitcher when swinging - c) Player should be able to "load" with his hands and weight when pitchers hand goes back to pitch - d) "Good Swinging" pitch-counts vs "Bad Swinging" pitch-counts - e) Players should know bunting situations (i.e. sacrafice, squeeze and suicide)
+- a) Batting stance (where to stand in the box) - b) feet on railroad tracks (i.e. feet even with eachother) - c) Knuckles lined up when holding the bat (a.k.a. knocking knuckles) - d) "Squish the Bug" meaning to have the player turn their hips and their back foot towards the pitcher when swinging - e) Player should be able to "load" with his hands and weight when pitchers hand goes back to pitch - f) "Good Swinging" pitch-counts vs "Bad Swinging" pitch-counts - g) Players should learn the proper bunt technique